humhub/humhub/protected/humhub/docs/guide/developer/modules.md

  - [Views](https://www.yiiframework.com/doc/guide/2.0/en/structure-views)

-You should also follow the [Coding Standards](coding-standards.md) and keep an eye on the [Migration Guide](modules-migrate.md) in order to keep your module compatible with new HumHub versions and also facilitate new features.
+You should also follow the [Coding Standards](coding-standards.md) and keep an eye on the [Migration Guide](modules-migrate.md) in order to keep your module compatible with new HumHub versions and facilitate new features.

 ## Introduction

 Before starting with the development of your custom module, you first have to consider the following **module options**:

-- Can my module be [enabled on profile and/or space level](modules.md#container-module)?
+- Can my module be [enabled on profile and/or space level](#use-of-contentcontainermodule)?
 - Does my module produce [content](content.md)?
 - Does my module produce [stream entries](stream.md)?
 - Does my module provide any kind of [sidebar snippet](snippet.md)?